 Q1: What security should I implement for the CRM data?

-For more information on SSO, please refer to the relevant product documentation: http://docs.prospect365.com/?q=SSO
+For more information on SSO, please visit our Help Centre here.

 Q2: With regards to the right to be forgotten, how do I remove data if requested to do so?

-CommuniGator have lots of useful information about GDPR on their site which is available here.
+CommuniGator have lots of useful information about GDPR on their site here.